webex/webex-js-sdk/CONTRIBUTING.md

 The title of a Bug or Enhancement should clearly indicate what is broken or desired.
 Use the description to explain possible solutions or add details and (especially for Enhancemnts) explain *how* or *why* the issue is broken or desired.
-Please see [ISSUE_TEMPLATE.md](https://github.com/ciscospark/spark-js-sdk/ISSUE_TEMPLATE.md)
+Please see [ISSUE_TEMPLATE.md](https://github.com/ciscospark/spark-js-sdk/blob/master/ISSUE_TEMPLATE.md) that outlines what we are looking for.

 **If providing snippets of code**, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).